 According to Barnier, British people don’t fully appreciate whatmeans.
 Under the current single market system, the EU is thought of as a single territory without any borders or obstacles, meaning that goods and services can cross borders seamlessly.
-The and trade while cutting prices and raising quality.
+The single market stimulates competition and trade while cutting prices and raising quality.
 If the UK leaves the single market, as is currently being proposed under the hard Brexit plan, it would likely have to negotiate new trade deals with EU and non-EU countries or be forced to pay high tariffs and import/export fees on international goods, which can put a strain on businesses both trying to send their goods to other countries and trying to import items to use in their businesses.
 Because the UK has been a part of the single market for so long, many Britons don’t know any different and may not understand what life would be like without the system in place.

 Barnier’s comments highlight issues where some Britons are already concerned.
 As Brexit negotiations continue, politicians seem to be moving more towards a hard Brexit, which would take the UK out of the single market as soon as it leaves the EU.
 In order for trade to be successful under that plan, the UK would need to establish strong trade agreements with other countries, including the US, with whom it is already in talks.
 Even new free trade deals will impact businesses trying to send goods through the UK and could lead to costly transitions.